Unnal Mudiyum Thambi: Production

 Unnal Mudiyum Thambi is a remake of the Telugu film Rudraveena.
 Kamal Haasan's character was inspired by, and named after a real life social activist M. S. Udayamurthy.
 Gemini Ganesan was cast as the Carnatic musician Bilahari Marthandam Pillai, reprising his role from the Telugu original.
-Vishweswaran, husband of Bharatanatyam artist Chithra Vishweswaran portrayed the role of Chief-minister who appears in the climax.
+R. Visweswaran, husband of Bharatanatyam artist Chitra Visweswaran portrayed the role of the Prime Minister who appears in the climax.
 During the pre-production phases, the film was tentatively titled Sundarakandam.

 Soundtrack

-The songs were composed by Ilaiyaraaja while lyrics written by Pulamaipithan, Muthulingam and Ilaiyaraaja.
-Ilaiyaraaja has reused some tracks from Telugu original Rudraveena.
-The song "Idhazhil Kathai" is based on Lalitha raga, "Nee Ondruthaan" is set in Bilahari, "Akkam Pakkam" is set in Punnagavarali and "Punjai Undu" is set in Suddha Dhanyasi.
+The songs were composed by Ilaiyaraaja.
+He reused some tracks from the Telugu original.
+The song "Idhazhil Kathai" is set in Lalitha raga, "Nee Ondruthaan" is set in Bilahari, "Enna Samayalo" is set in Ragamalika, "Akkam Pakkam" is set in Punnagavarali and "Punjai Undu" is set in Suddha Dhanyasi..
+"Maanida Sevai", continues from Patnam Subramania Iyer's composition, Pancha Nadeesha Pahimam, set in Poornachandrika.
+The title track, "Unnal Mudiyum Thambi" is set in Hindolam.

 Release and reception

 Unnal Mudiyum Thambi was released on 12 August 1988.
 The Indian Express wrote, "[Unnal Mudiyum Thambi] has not only something to say, the manner in which it says this is, within the parameters of Tamil cinema's idiom, quite lively."
 S. P. Balasubrahmanyam won Best male playback singer award at the 10th Cinema Express Awards.
+At the 2nd Gammaa Malaysian Indian Music Awards, the film won three awards: Best Foreign Indian Male Singer (Balasubrahmanyam), Best Foreign Indian Female Singer (Chithra) and Best Foreign Indian Film.